The Thomas Chapin era

 Thomas Chapin Trio @ North Sea Jazz Festival, The Hague, Netherlands, 1995

 In the Fall of 1997, Chapin is too weakened by his leukemia to continue his work.
 He stops performing and there are no more recordings after a very busy previous year of sessions with musician-friends: Ineke Vandoorn, Misako Kano, Mario Pavone, Michael Blake, Barbara Dennerlein and Pablo Aslan.
-Together with this bassist from Argentina and pianist Ethan Iverson they formed Avantango as a septet in 1994.
+Together with Aslan, a bassist, originally from Argentina, and pianist Ethan Iverson they had formed Avantango as a septet in 1994.
 They play “spontaneous tango” as it is called by Aslan in the liner notes from the now-Trio group (with Aslan, Chapin and Iverson) CD “Y en el 2000 también” (1996): tango trying to incorporate jazz and free improvisation.
 Thomas' original tune, "Telling Comment" is included in the recording.

 Throughout his musical years, Chapin has been using a cross pollination between jazz and non-Western music, world and indigenous music in his compositions: Armenian-American oud master-friend Ara Dinkjian plays on Radius (1984) for instance, or the suite “Safari Notebook” (from “You Don’t Know Me”, 1994) in which Chapin incorporates impressions from his journeys through Africa and Namibia.
 And on I've Got Your Number, 1993, he uses the master Afro-Caribbean percussionist Louis Bauzo on congas.
 Chapin studied with Bauzo in 1991 through a grant from the National Endowment for the Arts, Amercan's prestigious public funding body.
 "For all the diversity of his musical experiences," writes bassist Vernon Frazer in the liner notes, "Chapin is no musical dilettante flitting from one genre to another, his commitment to music in all its varieties is total.
 'I do it for the joy of playing, of becoming the music that I'm playing.' says Chapin.
 'It's not like putting on clothes.
 It comes from within.
 I'm exploring different facets of my personality.'"
 Frazer continues, "Chapin's voice remains constant, spicing each musical dish with his distinctive, energetic sound."